echarts-maps/echarts-countries-js/README.md

 [![npm version](https://badge.fury.io/js/echarts-countries-js.svg)](https://badge.fury.io/js/echarts-countries-js)

-It collects all geo-jsons in javascript of 213 countries and regions and acts as a static asset to jupyter-echarts or your echarts collection.
+It collects all geo-jsons in javascript of 213 countries and regions and acts as a static asset to jupyter-echarts or your [Apache ECharts (incubating)](https://github.com/apache/incubator-echarts) collection.

 ## Installation